 Cid premiered his show in Santa Fe, New Mexico in February of 2016 with Tanya Taylor Rubinstein directing (tanyataylorrubinstein.com).
 The show has since been performed in Los Angeles (twice), New York, Nashville (twice), Portland, Maine (three times), Albuquerque, NM, Melbourne, FL, and Santa Fe again.
-Cid continues to book the show wherever and whenever possible with pending shows in Los Angeles, Portland, OR, and Anchorage, AK.
+Cid hopes to continue to book the show wherever and whenever possible when the time is right again.

-On January 12, 2018 in New York's City Hall, Cid married Tanya Taylor Rubinstein and in May they moved to Tanya's home town of Santa Fe, NM.
+On January 12, 2018 in New York's City Hall, Cid married Tanya Taylor Rubinstein and they now live in Nashville, TN.
 Cid still has his summer cottage on the remote island of North Haven, Maine where they will spend the warmer months of the year (and be closer to Cid's daughter Reid and now four grandchildren.)

-Also in 2019, a documentary short, The Gender Line, about Cid's life has been screening in major film festivals all over the world.
-In 2020, Cid also appears in the feature documentary Invisible which will be released worldwide in 2020.
+Also in 2019, a documentary short, The Gender Line, about Cid's life has been and will be screening in major film festivals all over the world through 2020..
+In 2020, Cid also appears in the feature documentary Invisible which will be released worldwide in 2021.